Last update: 2 weeks ago

 - Leave the carpet to dry.

 - Encapsulation.
-This method uses a specialized high quality (expensive) product.
+This method uses a specialized high quality product.
 It is sprayed on the carpet and then rubbed deeply into it with a mechanical brush.
 The solution crystallizes all dirt and dust from the carpet, which is then hoovered thoroughly.
 It’s a good method, which doesn’t let dirt stick together and it also has a lasting effect.
 It gives the freshness your carpet needs.
-It’s also not an easy technique to execute.
+Encapsulation is also not an easy technique to execute.